miguelalarcos/xcalendar/README.md

 Explanation
 -----------

-You have a demo here.
+You have a demo [here](http://xcalendar.meteor.com).
+I would like to create a native Meteor and full calendar; help is welcome :)

 This is the core template of xCalendar:
 ```html